UPDATE: Researching International Human Rights

 - the protection of human and peoples' rights

-States, organizations, and individuals can bring complaints against State parties to the Charter for alleged violations of the rights enumerated in the Charter under articles 48-49 and 55.
-The Commission considers admissibility before each of its sessions and considers those cases admitted at the session.
-Its website has a detailed explanation of the communications procedures.
-In addition, the Commission itself may bring communications to the Commission on behalf of complainants.
+States, organizations, and individuals can bring complaints (communications) against State parties to the Charter for alleged violations of the rights enumerated in the Charter under Articles 48-49 and 55.
+Complaints are registered under a file number in the Commission's Official Register of Communications, with the first number being the chronological number and the second being the year that particular communication was received.
+The Commission’s website has a detailed explanation of the communications procedures.
+Once a communication has been registered, the Commission has to be “seized’ with it.
+Once a simple majority of commissioners decide it can be seized, the Commission considers the communications’ admissibility before its sessions and then considers the substantive issues of those cases admitted at the session.
+The Commission itself may bring communications to the Commission on behalf of complainants.
 The Commission’s final decisions are called recommendations and are not binding on the State concerned.
 “These recommendations are included in the Commissioner's Annual Activity Reports which are submitted to the OAU Assembly of Heads of State and Government in conformity with article 54 of the Charter.
 If they are adopted, they become binding on the States parties and are published.”
-See here.

 The Commission holds two ordinary sessions per year and may call extraordinary ones as needed.
 The Secretary records both the Commission’s sessions and the meetings of its subsidiary mechanisms.
 The Secretary prepares a report on each session of the Commission and submits it to the Commission for adoption.
 “The Commission may invite States, national liberation movements, specialized institutions; NHRIs [National Human Rights Institutions], NGOs or Individuals to take part in its session.”
 You can find those reports on the website.
 The Commission submits its own annual report to the AU Assembly.
 Each country is expected to make periodic reports to the Commission.
 You can find these reports and the Commission’s Concluding Observations on them on the website.

-The Commission also uses subsidiary mechanisms (Special Rapporteurs, Committees and Working Groups) similar to those of the UN Human Rights Council to monitor, identify violations, promote human rights, and advise states on ways to enhance human rights in their countries.
-Subsidiary mechanisms visit states parties as needed to fulfill their mandates and report on each mission.
+The Commission promotes human rights through subsidiary mechanisms (Special Rapporteurs, Committees and Working Groups), similar to those of the UN Human Rights Council, that monitor and identify violations, promote human rights, and advise states on ways to enhance human rights in their countries.
+Subsidiary mechanisms visit State parties as needed to fulfill their mandates and report on each mission.
+In 2020, the African Commission on Human and Peoples’ Rights adopted Standard Operating Procedures for its special mechanisms.
 The subsidiary mechanisms are the following: